App Volumes Architecture

 In the case where a request is closed, the subsequent mini-filter drivers will never see the request at all.
 If this happens with an application running at a lower altitude than App Volumes, the App Volumes mini-filter driver will never get a chance to process the request, and so will not be able to virtualize the I/O as expected.

-This is the primary reason that certain applications that use a mini-filter driver should be disabled or removed from the OS while you install applications with App Volumes.
-There might be additional scenarios where App Volumes Agent should be disabled, allowing other applications to install correctly in the base OS.
+This is the primary reason that certain applications that use a mini-filter driver should be turned off or removed from the OS while you install applications with App Volumes.
+There might be additional scenarios where App Volumes Agent should be turned off, allowing other applications to install correctly in the base OS.

 The following guidelines will also help you determine whether an application requires special handling during the virtualization process or whether virtualization in a package is even possible:

-- Additional application virtualization technologies – Other application virtualization technologies (Microsoft App-V, ThinApp, and others) should be disabled during packaging because the filter drivers could potentially conflict and cause inconsistent results in the packaging process.
+- Additional application virtualization technologies – Other application virtualization technologies (Microsoft App-V, ThinApp, and others) should be turned off during packaging because the filter drivers could potentially conflict and cause inconsistent results in the packaging process.

 - Mixing of 32- and 64-bit OS types – The OS type (32- or 64-bit) of the machine that the package is attached to should match the OS type that applications were packaged on.
 Mixing of application types in App Volumes environments follows the same rules as Windows application types—that is, if a 32-bit application is certified to run in a 64-bit environment, then App Volumes supports that configuration also.